-As well as having numerous cameras streaming high-definition footage, the best DVR for CCTV setups will also offer large – and dependable – hard drives that can hold all of the recordings your cameras capture.
+this means the best DVR for CCTV setups will also offer large – and dependable – hard drives that can hold all of the recordings your cameras capture.
+Ideally, they will inform you if space is running low, and include easy backup solutions to save your footage elsewhere.

 The best DVR security camera solutions will also offer additional features, such as apps that you can download to monitor camera footage in real-time from any location, and support cloud storage.